Welcome to the St. Nicholas Greek Orthodox Church Website

 "Orthodox" is also used to describe our Church.
 The word "Orthodox" is derived from two short Greek words, orthos, meaning correct, and doxa, meaning belief or glory.
 Thus, we used the word "Orthodox'' to indicate our conviction that we believe and worship God correctly.
 We emphasize Apostolic tradition, continuity and conservatism over a 2,000 year history.

-We hope our website gives you a good sense of who we are as Orthodox Christians and what we believe about God and His Church.
+We hope our website gives you a sense of who we are as Orthodox Christians and what we believe about God and His Church.

 For new members, visitors, and those considering joining our church, these web pages will acquaint you with our Parish life and what St Nicholas offers to those who give it support and sustenance.
 To learn more about the Greek Orthodox faith, please select the "Our Faith" tab above.